maanisim/maanisim.github.io/_posts/2024-08-17-network-traffic-management-in-aws-elastic-beanstalk.md

 title:  "Network Traffic in Elastic Beanstalk visualised"
 ---

-In Beanstalk's there are 2 primary ways of configuring HTTPs, we will visualise both and demistify different ports used by default.
+In Beanstalk's there are 2 primary ways of configuring HTTPs, we will visualise both and demistify different ports used by default when combining Nginx and Docker.

-Both approaches have their own advantages, the most common way is indeed Traffic via ALB as it's easier to setup and more scalable
+Both approaches to configuring HTTPs have their own advantages, the most common way is to terminate HTTPs Traffic at ALB as it's easier to setup while maintaining scalablility

 ## Traffic via ALB
 ![Preview](./../assets/img/elastic-beanstalk-traffic-to-alb.png)